haberdashPI/Weber.jl/README.md

 - [x] add remaining special keys to @key_str
 - [x] create helper to generate template experiment (including run, setup, update, and README.md files)
+- [ ] implement stimtrak communication

 For the 0.3.0 release
 - [ ] implement a loop and conditional that works across multiple trials
-- [ ] allow display and play to be moments, and add arugments to record at the same time.
+- [ ] allow record, display and play to be moments.
 - [ ] create 2AFC abstraction
 - [ ] replace interactive text input with simple Gtk window or SDL based GUI??
-- [ ] minimize GC using preinitialized data structures during experiment
+- [ ] minimize GC using preinitialized data structures during experiment??

 For the 0.3.x release
 - [ ] edit/refine the user manual